Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 ```
 sudo rm -rf $HOME/docker/containers/spt-fika-modded/server/*
 ```
+**!!Before rebuilding the server - you MUST update the version numbers for FIKA & SPT to the latest versions in the dockerfile!!**

-After that we need to rebuild the container:
+Now we can rebuild the container:
 ```
 cd $HOME/docker/containers/spt-fika-modded/fika
 ```